 For makers that constantly explore new ideas, 3D printing is the perfect tool.
 One of its key benefits is the ability to produce unlimited spare parts and new designs without relying on external vendors.
 They can develop and customize their designs enabling them to create new and better concepts.

 Jack Davies, for example, is a product design student from Nottingham Trent University.
 He created his own electric skateboard using 3D printed parts.
 His boosted board has capabilities comparable to a commercially available electric skateboards, but for about a third of the price.

 3D printing is an exceptional tool for manufacturing custom parts and prototyping.
 Due to its unique characteristics though, it is best suited for specific applications.

-When choosing between an additive (3D printing), subtractive (CNC machining) or formative (Injection Molding) manufacturing technology, then there are a few simple guidelines that can gudie your decision.
+When choosing between an additive (3D printing), subtractive (CNC machining) or formative (Injection Molding) manufacturing technology, there are a few simple guidelines to follow.

 As a rule of thumb:

 "3D printing is the best option when a single (or only a few) parts are required at a quick turnaround time and a low-cost or when the part geometry cannot be produced with any other manufacturing technology."

 Choosing a subtractive technology (CNC machining) makes more sense in the following scenarios: